Mother/Daughter Adventures at the Best Sedona Spa

 The front entrance of Mii Amo’s resort and spa is dramatic, with massive rock formations looming above.
 There is a shaded area of trees that are teeming with hummingbird activity.
 Attracted by the hanging feeders, I was told that at any given time of day, I would see at least a ‘charm’ of hummingbirds jostling for nectar.

-Just a few steps beyond the entry, the Crystal Grotto is a small, cave-like room that has a round opening to the sky.
-Here, one can sit peacefully in thought, or be led in meditation by a guide.
+Just a few steps beyond the entry, the Crystal Grotto is a small, cave-like room with a round opening to the sky.
+Here, one can sit peacefully in thought or be led in meditation by a guide.

 Wanting to take advantage of the enchanting Sedona vibes, I went in a few times to enjoy the comforting sound of running water.
 Anytime I could find a moment of restoration or calm I was up for it, this was part of the reason I was here, after all.